 Let’s compare the official names of those languages and their English translations.

-Academy of Persian Language and Literature
+The Academy of Persian Language and Literature

-In 1935 an institution called “The Academy of Iran” (Farhangestān-e Irān) was established by the government of Iran.
-This institution was responsible for the language reforms and other issues related to Persian.
+In 1935, an institution called “The Academy of Iran” (Farhangestān-e Irān) was established by the government of Iran.
+This institution was responsible for carrying out language reforms, modernizing the language and solving other issues related to Persian.

-In 1990, the opening of the Third Academy (called “Academy of Persian Language and Literature”) was officially announced.
+In 1990, the opening of the Third Academy (called “The Academy of Persian Language and Literature” - APLL) was officially announced.

-This academic body carries official weight on the matters related to the Persian language.
+This academic body carries official weight on matters related to the Persian language.
 Hundreds of respected scholars are members of this institution.

-Modern specialists in Iranian studies overall prefer the usage of “Persian” over “Farsi”.
-Thus, for instance, Gernot Windfuhr, a distinguished authority on the Persian language, calls the language of modern-day Iran “Modern Standard Persian” or simply “Persian” (Windfuhr, G. L. (2009), ‘Persian and Tajiki’, in Windfuhr, G. (ed.)
-The Iranian Languages, pp. 416-544).
+Modern specialists in Iranian studies overall prefer “Persian” over “Farsi”.
+Thus, for instance, Gernot Windfuhr, a distinguished authority on the Persian language, calls the language of modern-day Iran “Modern Standard Persian” or simply “Persian” (see Windfuhr, G. L., “Persian and Tajiki”, in Windfuhr, G. (ed.), The Iranian Languages, 2009, London/New York, pp. 416-544).